rokroskar/sparkhpc/README.md

   start   Start the spark cluster as a batch job stop    Kill a currently running cluster ('all' to...

-$ sparkcluster submit --help
+$ sparkcluster start --help
 Usage: sparkcluster start [OPTIONS] NCORES

   Start the spark cluster as a batch job

 Options:
-  --walltime TEXT     Walltime in HH:MM format --jobname TEXT      Name to use for the job --template TEXT     Job template path
+  --walltime TEXT                Walltime in HH:MM format --jobname TEXT                 Name to use for the job --template TEXT                Job template path --memory-per-executor INTEGER  Memory to reserve for each executor (i.e. the
+                                 JVM) in MB
+  --memory-per-core INTEGER      Memory per core to request from scheduler in
+                                 MB
-  --memory TEXT       Memory for each worker in MB --spark-home TEXT   Location of the Spark distribution --wait              Wait until the job starts
-  --help              Show this message and exit.
+  --cores-per-executor INTEGER   Cores per executor --spark-home TEXT              Location of the Spark distribution --wait                         Wait until the job starts --help                         Show this message and exit.
 ```

 #### Start a cluster